sintaxi/rolodex/README.md

 look like the following...

     {
-      fields: {
-        "password": "is required",
-        "username": "must be unique"
-      },
       messages: [
         "Password is required",
         "Username must be unique"
-      ]
+      ],
+      details: {
+        "password": "is required",
+        "username": "must be unique"
+      }
     }

 ### Account